| Garmin Tips, Hints, Explanations, or Whatnot...... |

 For the 12XL, push the rocker pad left or right when the satellite screen is displayed.
 This action will bring up the contrast slider.

-to see some features that are drawn in dark gray or even black when
+features that are drawn in dark gray or even black when it's only

 The map display has detail level settings of "Most", "More", "Normal", "Less", and "Least".
 Look for it under the menus for the map display.
 Also the display of some features can be turned off or the level they are shown at changed.
 For those features that have a zoom level setting, the feature will be displayed at the zoom level set and below (closer).
 If the zoom level is set to "Auto", it is displayed when "Garmin" thinks is best.
 The eTrex Legend has a much smaller option set than the GPSmap 76.